 Note: It is true that the appliances themselves are better for the environment nowadays, than in the old days – while they work!

-This artilce was posted on Thursday, November 4th, 2010 at 11:45 am and is filed under Countries & Cultures, Green Cities, House and Home, Parenting, USA.
+This article was posted on Thursday, November 4th, 2010 at 11:45 am and is filed under Countries & Cultures, Green Cities, House and Home, Parenting, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.